 Mortgage pre-approval checklist

-Even if you haven’t completed the prequalification process with our lender, American Mortgage, you may apply for pre-approval at any time.
+Even if you haven’t completed the prequalification process with our lender, FBC Mortgage, you may apply for pre-approval at any time.
 The first step is to complete a full mortgage loan application, which will require the following information.
 This may not be a complete list.
 Your loan originator will inform you about any additional requirements.

 - Your residential address for the past two years